-The first anime series was dubbed and released to western markets in the fall of 1999.
+The first anime series was dubbed and released to western markets in Fall 1999.
 As of this writing, the first five series have been dubbed and released.
 The sixth series has been acquired by Saban Brands, and it is supposed to air in North America on Nickelodeon beginning at some point in 2013.

 The first anime series introduced the Digimon life cycle, and showed that while the monsters age in a similar fashion to real organisms, they don’t die under normal circumstances.
 When a Digimon dies, it dissolves into infinitesimal bits of data, and the data recomposes into a Digi-Egg.
 Sometimes, the reincarnated Digimon may retain some or all of its memories from its previous life.
 However, if a Digimon’s data is completely destroyed, then it will die.

 At the beginning of the first series, seven kids who are at summer camp travel to the Digital World, where the Digimon creatures live.
 The kids learn that they are “DigiDestined” to save both the Digital and Real World from evil.
 Each child is given a Digivice.
 The second Digimon series is a direct continuation of the first series.

 Digimon Tamers, the third Digimon series, is primarily set in a “real world” where the first two Digimon series are television shows and the game merchandise becomes key to providing power boosts to real Digimon that appear in the “real world.”

 Digimon Frontier, the fourth series, introduces and focuses on Spirit Evolution, where the human characters use their D-Tectors to transform into special Digimon called Legendary Warriors.
 These characters must find the 10 legendary spirits and stop the enemy from destroying the Digital World.